blackaft/.github/profile/README.md

 ### 👓 Disciplines we tackle

 Launching, pivoting and adopting AI require multiple disciplines and cross-functional roles.
+That's not to say we're generalists or can do everything perfectly.
+On the contrary.
+Each partner is a specialist in their field.
+Together, we specialise in these 3 types of cases.
+And we're also a fit for startups and SMEs.

 <details>
 	<summary>AI Training</summary>